MuhammadTanveerAbbas/Reckoner-Runway-cal/README.md

 `Runway (in months) = Total Cash Balance / Net Monthly Burn`

 - If you are profitable (i.e., your burn is negative), your runway is considered infinite because you are not losing money.
-- Reckoner instantly computes these values and presents them in a clear, easy-to-understand format.
+- Reckoner instantly computes these values and presents them in a clear, easy to understand format.

 ## Key Features